mearlboro/Synch.Live/python/synch_live/camera/README.md

 - `colour.py` - tools to convert from OpenCV HSV to HTML hex and back
 - `config.py` - tools used to manipulate config files

+### `video`

+A package that contains helper code to stream and fetch frames from the sensor or from a video file in a thread-safe way.
+See the README in the folder for additional detail.

 ### Config
 The config folder contains YAML files with detection, tracking, camera and experimental settings.
 A default config is in `camera/config/default.yml` which